jbiatek/BSGRulebook/dynamic.md

             <li>Choose a new character, with no restriction on type.
 You may not choose an alternate version of an existing character, and you may not choose a Cylon Leader.
 If there are no more characters left, humans lose.</li>
             <li>Start in the normal Setup location for that character, or the Hangar Deck if that location is completely unavailable (for example, Colonial One has been destroyed). <span class="newcaprica">During the New Caprica phase before Galactica returns, start in Resistance HQ.</span></li>
             <li class="exodus">Add 1 card from the “Not a Cylon” deck to the Loyalty deck, shuffle, and draw 1 new card.
 If you were Boomer, and the Sleeper Agent phase hasn’t happened yet, draw 1 more Loyalty card.</li>
-            <li>Distribute any former titles to the first in the [line of succession](#lines-of-succession), including the new character.
+            <li>Distribute any former titles to the first in the <a href="#lines-of-succession">line of succession</a>, including the new character.
 Existing titles do not change hands, even if the new character is higher in the line of succession.</li>
             <li class="daybreak">If the executed character was the Mutineer, the new character receives the Mutineer card again and follows the instructions for becoming the Mutineer.</li>
             <li class="allies">Draw 3 new Trauma tokens.
 If a “disaster” token is drawn, set it aside and draw a new one to replace it, then return the “disaster” token to the pool (just like at the start of the game).</li>
             <li>If one of these characters was chosen, there are some additional rules and clarifications: